Trusted Employee Screening Services | Rapid Screening

 Temperature Checks

 Kathryn Has Anger recommends that, in general, temperature checks are an easy but efficient method for an employer to screen for employees to show symptoms of COVID-19.
-An employer can check the body temperature of an employee when they arrive at their workplace to find out whether an employee is ill.

 Symptom Questionnaires

-Some other tools that help in screening the employees for COVID-19 include symptom questionnaires, in which the questionnaires ask about the probable COVID-19 symptoms an employee may have, such as fever, cough, and shortness of breath: ones that will not permit the employee to work, and ones that do not allow that employee to work.
+Some other tools that help in screening the employees for COVID-19 include symptom questionnaires, in which the questionnaires ask about the probable COVID-19 symptoms an employee may have, such as fever, cough, and shortness of breath.

 Employee Drug Screening Services

-Among the forms of employee screening that drug screening presents, especially in those industries wherein the service provided deals with the safety and protection of the clients, is a drug screening service that favors the establishment of a fact: that the employee is not taking in any illegal substance that would eventually affect his general performance.
+Among the forms of employee screening services that drug screening presents, especially in those industries wherein the service provided deals with the safety and protection of the clients, is a drug screening service that favors the establishment of a fact: that the employee is not taking in any illegal substance that would eventually affect his general performance.

 Types of Drug Tests